Is America Still Blighted?

 He was born into a world where slavery was considered a normal part of life.
 At the age of 11, he inherited 10 slaves from his father.
 He expanded his landholdings and acquired more slaves over the years to improve his productivity of his farms.
 He was in the tobacco business and owned over 100 slaves.
 His wife also owned over 100 slaves, which she inherited from her first husband.
 Historians say he wanted to free them and he even tried but failed, even after his death.
 They say he wanted to emancipate slavery but he knew it was not the time, that it was not financially feasible for America, and that it would indeed trigger a civil war.
 I guess he was right.
 It did trigger a civil war and America did emancipate the slaves when it was financial feasible for the rich.
 I wonder though, why couldn’t the President Commanding Officer of the United States of America figure out how to successfully free his own slaves, if that’s really what he wanted to do?

 Thomas Jefferson owned 650 slaves.
 Presidents Andrew Jackson, James Madison, James Monroe and Ulysses Grant also owned slaves.
 President Abraham Lincoln, the president known for signing the Emancipation Proclamation also owned slaves.
 There were 14 presidents between President Washington and President Lincoln.
 They condoned, upheld, and supported slavery.
 On January 1, 1863 Lincoln signed the final Emancipation Proclamation.
 Some historians say Lincoln did care about the slavery issue but played both sides of the issue well enough to gather political support and votes.
 It seems to me that the signing of the Emancipation of Proclamation was not out of concern for the group of people enslaved and remaining ignorant of their origins and uneducated regarding their potential; but because of economics.
 Though Blacks had been cruelly severed from Africa generations before, he considered sending the slaves back to Africa, to Liberia.
 His decision to sign the proclamation was the best move for the economy of the nation as a whole.
 Thus, it was all about the money.
-America has a blighted history.
+Though there were those who spoke out against slavery, was it more economic than moral?
+How many years were Blacks enslaved and brutalized before they decided to stop it?
+How did it expand uncontrollably?
+How was it allowed to be entrenched in America's history in the firs place?
+Where were all the moral people when the hundreds of slave ships docked on America's shores with human captives?
+Does America have a blighted history?

 There were 18 presidents before the Civil Rights Act initiated by President John F. Kennedy in 1963 was signed by President Dwight D. Eisenhower in 1964.
 Rumor has it; Eisenhower would have committed political suicide had he not signed the Act.
 Let’s backtrack a bit.
 So, there were 18 of our great presidents who supported, promoted, or condoned by silence the inequality of Jim Crow and segregation.
 Then we elected Richard Nixon, who buried funds to minorities with creative entrepreneurial concepts under mountains of red tape.